-GDPR compliant customer surveys let you find out how was their experience after doing business with you, after using your products and services.
+GDPR compliant customer surveys to measure customer satisfaction let you find out how was their experience after doing business with you, after using your products and services.
 While doing so, you also want to make sure that you don’t flood them with too many requests to fill up customer surveys, and store and utilize their responses such that they don’t violate local data protection laws such as GDPR.

 Generally, surveys might collect data so as to run reports on them and gain insights into their preferences, choices, and experiences.
 In order to make GDPR compliant customer surveys, keep in mind the below points.

 Do not collect any information that can reveal the identity of a person.